 World War II documents are to be found at National Archives II (NAII) in College Park, Maryland near the University of Maryland campus, not the building in downtown Washington, D.C. visited by the tourists.
 Here is a photo of NAII, courtesy of the National Archives and Records Administration (NARA).
 Click on it twice to enlarge it fully.

-Also thanks to NARA, the following photo shows the NAII building the way it would look at night if you are working there one of the evenings when the Textual Research Room is open until 9 p.m.:
+Also thanks to NARA, the following photo shows the NAII building the way it would look at night if you are working there one of the evenings when the Textual Research Room was open in the evening:

 The records that I have found most useful in my research have been: